ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 Parallel Learner for Assembling Numerous Ensemble Trees.
 Originally for MapReduce.
 Spark's pyspark.ml use this.
 Steps:
 1. Create a histogram for each feature where each bin has approx. the same number of samples.
+2. Create split points for each row
+3. Use parallel sp